frontenddogma/web-development-glossary/manuscript/h.md

 Helper class
 : In software development (object-oriented programming), a class that is used to assist in providing some functionality, which is not the main goal of the application or class in which it is used.
 An instance of a helper class is called a helper object.&nbsp;[†](#w-helper-class)
-: In web development (CSS), a class that carries no particular meaning (like `.aux` or `.alt`) but may be used for alternative styling.
+: In web development (CSS), a class that has no functional bearing and carries no particular meaning (like `.aux` or `.alt`) but serves as an intentional hook for complementary or alternative styling.

 Hick’s Law
 : A model describing the time it takes for a person to make a decision as a result of the possible choices they have, asserting that increasing the number of choices will increase decision time logarithmically.
 Hick’s Law assesses cognitive information capacity in choice reaction experiments.
 The amount of time taken to process a certain amount of bits in the Hick-Hyman law is known as the rate of gain of information.&nbsp;[†](#w-hicks-law)